maandree/unisay/README.md

 Note that unisay does not use same options as ponysay or cowsay, start with --help for more information, with or without options.

+This program is perfect for generating answers to e-mails with ponies and quotes of them.
+Possibly with figlet.

 Install
 -------